7 Play Fountains Where NYC Kids Can Get Totally Soaked

 While all three of my kids love to go for a dip, heading to one of NYC's public pools requires advance planning and me donning a bathing suit.
 Often, our summer fun is more spontaneous.
 For those hot summer days when we're out and about or need a last-minute distraction, I keep this list of play fountains in the back of my mind.

-Here are 10 fun play fountains in NYC where kids can get absolutely soaked.
-Most opened for the season over Memorial Day weekend, though some start flowing earlier if temperatures hit 80 degrees.
+Here are seven fun play fountains in NYC where kids can get absolutely soaked.

 Sign up for our FREE newsletters to receive posts like this delivered to your inbox.